Home » PowerShell » PowerShell – Running scripts is disabled on this system [Fix]

 .\Get-Printers.ps1: File CL\Get-Printers.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at http://go.microsoft.com/fwlink/?LinkID=135170

-In this article, I will explain different ways to fix file cannot be loaded because running scripts is disabled on this system.
+In this article, I will explain different ways to fix ps1 cannot be loaded because running scripts is disabled on this system.

 Let’s understand how to enable the execution of running PowerShell script using different execution policies.

-Solution: Running scripts is disabled on this system
+Using Set-ExecutionPolicy Cmdlet to Fix Running scripts is Disabled on this System

 PowerShell Execution Policy in Restricted mode avoids running script to ensure safety.